WhitetailAni/Spartan/README.md

 by default and so this step is no longer required), enter the Xcode.app folder and find the AppleTVOS SDK.
 Locate /usr/include/spawn.h, give it write permissions, and remove the listings that mark it as unavailable on tvOS.
-3a.
-Download the patched SDK corresponding to your Xcode's SDK version from https://github.com/itsnebulalol/sdks/tree/main/iPhoneOS17.0.sdk.
-Then take just the PrivateFrameworks folder and add it to your existing AppleTVOS.sdk folder
-3b.
-Remove AVFCapture.framework, AVFCore.framework, AudioToolboxCore.framework
-4. Build and run to your Apple TV.
+3. Build and run to your Apple TV.

 Good luck have fun.
 Hopefully this isn't the only tvOS file browser ever.